Skip to main content

 Each business must have a written policy, available to all staff, that clearly states how tips are collected and distributed.

-This could be included in your staff handbook, or it could be a standalone document.
+This policy could be included in your staff handbook or be a standalone document.
 You could also require this new policy to be acknowledged so that you have evidence of all staff being aware.
 (You can do this using RotaCloud's Document Acknowledgement feature!)

 When writing a policy, make sure it's clear and easily understandable.
 It doesn’t have to be long or complicated; the most important thing is that it details exactly how you plan to collect, manage, and distribute tips at your business.